• Home

 • After the 2.5 hours, preheat the oven to 325 degrees Fahrenheit.
 Line a baking sheet with parchment paper.
 Set aside.

-• Pour the additional ½ cup chocolate chips onto a small plate.
+• Pour the additional ½ cup chocolate chips onto a small plate or bowl.
 Press the tops of the dough balls into the chocolate chips.

-• Make sure to space each dough ball 3-4 inches apart.
-I usually only bake 6 at a time.
-If you do that as well, pop the rest of the dough balls in the fridge.
+I only bake 6 at a time.
+Pop the rest of the dough balls in the fridge while the first batch is baking.

 • Immediately reshape the cookies when they come out of the oven.
 Use a spatula to push them into a circle and let cool on the baking sheet for 5 min before transferring to a cooling rack.
-If you don't do this, the cookies will break apart into a giant mess.
+If you don't let them cool a little on the pan, the cookies will break apart into a giant mess when you try to lift them up.

 Video